Running on Swift

 The Number of nodes can be whole nodes or fractions of a node.
 See below for more information.

-The Charge Factor for Swift is 5.
+The Charge Factor for Swift CPU nodes is 5.

 The QoS Factor for normal priority jobs is 1.